alexwlchan/alexwlchan.net/src/_drafts/reversing-a-tco-url-to-the-original-tweet.md

   :style => "width: 719px;"
 %}

-If you're just reading Twitter, the presence of t.co is mostly transparent -- it's not shown in the interface, and if you click on a URL you get to the original destination.
+If you're just reading Twitter, the presence of t.co is mostly invisible -- it's not shown in the interface, and if you click on a URL you get to the original destination.

 A t.co URL is an [HTTP 301 Redirect][http_301] to the destination, which any browser or HTTP client can follow (as long as Twitter keeps running the service).
 For example: